eingress/rust-whois/README.md

 # Whois Service

+This Rust whois library is designed to be faster than command line and scalable for automation.

+It uses RDAP as its primary protocol, pulling down the IANA server mapping at build time and utilizing a fallback to auto-discover RDAP, and then switches to hardcoded whois servers and then an auto-discover for whois, giving very dynamic fast discovery.

+Built to scale with high throughput and additional calculated fields (created_ago, updated_ago, expires_in, in days for ease of use).

+Caches up to 10k domains to avoid repeated querying to IANA and avoid getting rate limited.

+Available for use as a library or as an OpenAPI API using Axum with a Swagger UI implementation.

+---

 A high-performance, production-ready whois lookup service with **modern RDAP support** and three-tier fallback system, built in Rust for cybersecurity applications.

 ## 🚀 Revolutionary Three-Tier Lookup System